Sliding Dumbbell Method to search for the CME in heavy ion collisions: Abstract

 \section{Abstract}

-The deconfined state of matter created in the hot and dense medium in ultra-relativistic heavy-ion collisions causes the back-to-back charge separation along the direction of magnetic field produced due to the energetic spectator protons, a phenomenon known as the Chiral Magnetic Effect (CME).
-A new technique, the Sliding Dumbbell Method (SDM), is developed to search for the back-to-back charge separation on an event-by-event basis.
-The SDM is applied to AMPT generated Au+Au collision events with string melting configuration at $\sqrt{s}_{\mathrm{NN}}$ = 200 GeV.
-The varying percentages i.e., from $\sim$0.5\% to $\sim$8\%, of the CME like signals are externally injected in events by flipping charges of pairs of the particles perpendicular to the reaction plane.
-A significant enhancement of the CME sensitive 3-particle $\gamma$ correlator is reported for the events sub sample exhibiting the highest back-to-back charge separation for a given collision centrality.
-For the first time, we report the linear dependence of $\sqrt {|\gamma|}$ correlator for the same sign charge pairs on the positive charge asymmetry ($\langle A{^+}\rangle$) across the dumbbell for the CME enriched sub samples.
-The CME fraction in the observed $\Delta\gamma$ (difference between opposite and same sign $\gamma$ correlator) is also presented for different collision centralities with different percentages of externally injected CME like signal.
+This study explores the Chiral Magnetic Effect (CME) in ultra-relativistic heavy-ion collisions.
+The CME, observed as back-to-back charge separation along the magnetic field axis, is investigated using the newly developed Sliding Dumbbell Method (SDM) applied to Au+Au events at a center-of-mass energy $\sqrt{s}_{\mathrm{NN}}$ = 200 GeV generated by the AMPT model with string melting configuration.
+The CME-like signal is externally injected in events by flipping charges of pairs of the particles perpendicular to the reaction plane.
+The study reports a significant enhancement of the CME-sensitive 3-particle $\gamma$ correlator in events with high back-to-back charge separation, in a given collision centrality.
+Additionally, a linear relationship is observed between the $\sqrt{|\gamma|}$ correlator for same-sign charge pairs and positive charge asymmetry ($\langle A{^+}\rangle$) across the dumbbell in CME-enriched sub-samples.
+Furthermore, the fraction of CME in $\Delta\gamma$ (difference between opposite and same sign $\gamma$ correlators) is presented across different collision centralities having different percentages of externally injected CME-like signal.
+Overall, the research aims to understand and detect the Chiral Magnetic Effect through innovative experimental method and detailed analysis of event structure.